 Blue Hills is located a short 20 minute drive outside of the city.
 Take this opportunity to escape the crowds and traffic for a day of hiking or biking at this picturesque nature oasis.
 This 6000 acre rural escape is so close to the city, yet so far away.
-From the Skyline Trail, you will hike up to an observation deck where you will be treated to top knotch views of the city and even better views of the surrounding hilly landscape.
+From the Skyline Trail (a rough, yet scenic adventure), you will hike up to an observation deck where you will be treated to top notch views of the city and even better views of the surrounding hilly landscapes.

 Hiking through the heavily wooded trails at Blue Hills is so peaceful and relaxing that you will forget you are anywhere near a big city.
 Over 100 trails and varied terrain will excite both the beginning and advanced hiker.

 Tip: Visit during October and take a fall foliage chairlift ride at the Blue Hills Ski area.

 Your Boston experience is not complete until you climb to the top of the Bunker Hill Monument.
 Climbing the 294 steps to the top is a challenging, yet exhilarating experience.
 Don’t worry – your hard effort will pay off.
 After climbing up seemingly endless staircases, picturesque views of the city dominate the sky.
 Your legs may be burning, however, your eyes will be enjoying the sky high view.
 Be sure to bring your camera to take advantage of the best view of the city.

 An amazing workout + tremendous views + free admission=an absolute must do in Boston!